tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/image.html.markdown

 The following arguments are supported:

 * `image_name` - (Required, String) Image name.
-* `data_disk_ids` - (Optional, Set, ForceNew) Cloud disk ID list, When creating a whole machine image based on an instance, specify the data disk ID contained in the image.
+* `data_disk_ids` - (Optional, Set[`String`], ForceNew) Cloud disk ID list, When creating a whole machine image based on an instance, specify the data disk ID contained in the image.
 * `force_poweroff` - (Optional, Bool) Set whether to force shutdown during mirroring.
 The default value is `false`, when set to true, it means that the mirror will be made after shutdown.
 * `image_description` - (Optional, String) Image Description.
 * `instance_id` - (Optional, String, ForceNew) Cloud server instance ID.
-* `snapshot_ids` - (Optional, Set, ForceNew) Cloud disk snapshot ID list; creating a mirror based on a snapshot must include a system disk snapshot.
+* `snapshot_ids` - (Optional, Set[`String`], ForceNew) Cloud disk snapshot ID list; creating a mirror based on a snapshot must include a system disk snapshot.
 It cannot be passed in simultaneously with InstanceId.
 * `sysprep` - (Optional, Bool) Sysprep function under Windows.
 When creating a Windows image, you can select true or false to enable or disable the Syspre function.

 ## Attributes Reference